Ardashir I: Ardashir's Testament

 In addition to the complete text, there is an abridged version of it titled Montakhab men Ahd-e Ardashir bin Babak available.

-In the Islamic era, Ardashir's Testament was famous and is mentioned in many history and literature books.
+In the Islamic era, Ardashir's Testament is mentioned in many history and literature books.
 Al-Masudi has remarked it and has quoted a phrase of its about the last millennium.
 It is also named in Mojmal al-tawarikh and Farsnameh and in the latter it is mentioned about Khosrow I that "he suggested the testaments of Ardashir, son of Papak, and applied his preaches that were in that testament."
 The same matter is mentioned by Al-Tabari and Al-Tha'alibi.
 Al-Jahiz has mentioned Ardashir's Testament along with Bozorgmehr's Quotes and mentions that the writers (Kottab) used it.
 Al-Mubarrad (died 286 Hijri) writes that Al-Ma'mun had ordered his son's mentor to teach him Al-Watheg bellah the book of God and read him Ardashir's Testament and force him to memorize Kelileh va Demneh.